pletzer/nemoflux/README.md

 ## A more complex vector field

+Let's increae the resolution and have the stream function vary in a more interesting way
 ```
 python datagen.py --streamFunction="cos(2*pi*y/360) + sin(2*pi*x/360)" --nx=360 --ny=180
 python fluxviz.py  -t T.nc -u U.nc -v V.nc --lonLatPoints="(-100,-80),(100,-80),(0,80),(-100,-80)"